It is possible to go bankrupt in the UK if you have already moved abroad. However it depends where you are living.

 If you have moved to a county outside the EU you can still go bankrupt in England & Wales for up to three years from the date you moved.

-However after you have been living outside the EU for more than three years this option is taken away.
+After you have been living outside the EU for more than three years this option is taken away.
 You must now rely on the insolvency rules in the local country where you live.

 If after 3 years you want to take advantage of the benefits of bankruptcy in the UK the only way is to move back.
 After 6 months you will become eligible to declare yourself bankrupt again.